Grid2op/lightsim2grid/docs/quickstart.rst

 1. Install docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 First, you need to install docker.
 You can consult the
-[docker on windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) if you use a windows like
+`docker on windows <https://hub.docker.com/editions/community/docker-ce-desktop-windows>`_ if you use a windows like
 operating system, if you are using MacOs you can consult
-[docker on Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac/).
+`docker on Mac <https://hub.docker.com/editions/community/docker-ce-desktop-mac/>`_ .
 The installation of docker on linux
 depends on your linux distribution, we will not list them all here.

 2. Get the lightsim2grid image